Skip to Content

 Variegated string of pearls showing signs of overwatering with mushy leaves and wet soil

-So the question is really whether string of pearls plants like higher humidity leves or not.
-The answer is no. In fact, higher humidity levels and more moisture in the air might lead to fungal issues on the plant.
+Generally succulents don’t need a lot of humidity.
+String of pearls plants thrive in dry air.
+In fact, higher humidity levels and more moisture in the air might lead to fungal issues on the plant.

 Variegated plants in general grow a bit slower than their non-variegated counterparts.
 That’s because the lighter parts lack chlorophyll, which is an essential part of the photosynthesis process.
 So variegated string of pearls grows pretty slowly.